Early Life

 David Walentas was born in Rochester, New York, in 1938.
-His father, a postal worker, suffered a stroke when Walentas was young, leading to financial difficulties for the family.
-He attended the University of Virginia and earned a bachelor's degree in mechanical engineering and later a degree from the University of Virginia Darden School of Business.
+His father was a postal worker who suffered a stroke when David was five years old.
+This event led to financial hardships for the family, and Walentas and his brother spent time living and working on nearby farms.
+He later attended the University of Virginia, where he earned a bachelor's degree in mechanical engineering, and went on to graduate from the Darden School of Business.

 Rise to Success